seawolf2357/MiroFish/README-EN.md

 npm run frontend  # Start frontend only
 ```

+## 📬 Contact Us

+The MiroFish team is always looking for **Agent Algorithm Engineers** (full-time/internship).
+If you're passionate about multi-agent simulation and large language model applications, we'd love to hear from you!
+Send your resume to: **mirofish@shanda.com**

 ## 📄 Acknowledgments

 **MiroFish has received strategic support and incubation from Shanda Group!**

-MiroFish's core simulation engine is powered by **[OASIS (Open Agent Social Interaction Simulations)](https://github.com/camel-ai/oasis)**.
-OASIS is a high-performance social media simulation framework developed by the [CAMEL-AI](https://github.com/camel-ai) team, supporting million-scale agent interaction simulations, providing a solid technical foundation for MiroFish's swarm intelligence emergence.
+MiroFish's simulation engine is powered by **[OASIS (Open Agent Social Interaction Simulations)](https://github.com/camel-ai/oasis)**.
 We sincerely thank the CAMEL-AI team for their open-source contributions!

 ## 📈 Project Statistics